eclipse-theia/theia-website/src/docs/theia_ai.md

 *Note: Theia AI enables connections to various models.
 However, be aware that some models may require specific customizations and optimizations to perform well in all scenarios.
 If you encounter issues implementing those customizations, please [provide feedback](https://github.com/eclipse-theia/theia/issues/new/choose).*

-Please learn about the supported LLM providers at the example of the [Theia IDE](user_ai), which allows end users to configure the used LLM per agent.
+Learn more about which LLM providers are supported out of the box in at the example of the [Theia IDE](user_ai), which allows end users to configure the used LLM per agent.
 Of course, as a tool provider you can choose whether you provide this configurability to end users.

 As a tool provider, you can also easily add support for other LLM APIs too.
 Please consider contributing any further LLM providers to the open source project, so that the community can benefit from increased compatibility and share the maintenance cost.